 The partners have also started preparing their pilot project.
 In an area measuring only one square kilometre, they want to demonstrate over the next two years how Lukanga can establish a well-designed and efficient water supply system.
 They aim to identify leakages in the water supply in the pilot areas and map out the current status of the pipeline system in a GIS application.
 Water meters are to be installed in all households, and the invoicing system brought into line with professional standards.
 The pilot project will show how Lukanga can reduce water losses and increase income at the same time.
 These extra resources can then be used to optimise the water supply and sanitation system.

-As soon as the COVID-19 pandemic allows, the German partner companies will travel to Zambia, and work can begin on the specific measures in the pilot region.
-Staff at Lukanga are to undertake job-shadowing placements at the German utilities, where they will gain ideas and insights first-hand that they can apply in their own work.
+The COVID 19 pandemic prevented a return visit to Southern Africa for a long time.
+It finally took place in November 2021.
+Soon, staff at Lukanga are to undertake job-shadowing placements at the German utilities, where they will gain ideas and insights first-hand that they can apply in their own work.

 By 2023, with a solid investment plan behind it, Lukanga will also be capable of drawing up solid funding applications for improving water supply and wastewater management services and forwarding these to development policy donors.
 Lukanga also aims to optimise its databases by this time in line with the German model.
 This will involve linking data from various areas, such as tendering procedures, maintenance management and accounts.
 The German partners expect to benefit from the many opportunities for intercultural learning, for taking on responsibility in the Global South and for staff development.